Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal (DraftV1).md

 Layne Bowman worked on the Specifications and Constraints, and the Goals / Measures of Success.
 Ethan Haynes worked on the Skills, Budget, and Timeline / Gantt Chart.
 Tucker Basham worked on the Relevant Literature / Goals.
+Matthew Vick worked on the Introduction and the Goals
 ### Gantt Chart: